eiskalteschatten/blog-archive-thebeskirtedman/blog/posts/how-do-transgender-politics-affect-men-in-skirts/index.md

 If you find yourself in a similar situation to me, you also have to consider whether it is worth losing your job over.
 At this moment in time, I’m not going to put my job at risk.
 I enjoy what I do, receive a good salary, have a mortgage to pay off and a family to feed.
 The job market is also very volatile at the moment, especially in the automotive industry where I am currently working, largely due to a certain person’s obsession with tariffs.

 That doesn’t mean we should be entirely passive though.
 You can vote, you can donate and, if nothing else, get out there and be seen in your free time in that floral dress with whacky, colorful tights!
 Break the stereotypes, challenge people’s views, show them that a real man wears what he wants even if it isn’t what others expect him to wear!
 It may not be *their* definition of a “real man,” but the point is to challenge that archaic view of gender and be the person you want to be!

+*Note: This post was updated on June 6, 2025 to replace Stonewall with TransActual as the recommended place to donate in the UK.
+This was done based on reader feedback from the UK.*

 As a small aside, I liked the image that AI generated for this post so much that I decided to include it here at the bottom of the post again so that the entirety of the image is visible.